KubeRocketCI Project Rules. Working ProcessβοΈ

 a. commit type:

-style: (formatting, missing semicolons, etc; no production code change)
+: (formatting, missing semicolons, etc; no production code change)refactor

-chore: (updating grunt tasks etc; no production code change)
+: (updating grunt tasks etc; no production code change)!

 b.
 Commit message: